nordeim/Maria-Family-Clinic/maria-family-clinic/SUBPHASE_8.10_IMPLEMENTATION_SUMMARY.md

 ## 🎉 CONCLUSION

-Sub-Phase 8.10 has been **SUCCESSFULLY COMPLETED** with comprehensive integration between the Healthier SG program and all existing Maria Family Clinic features.
+Sub-Phase 8.10 has been **SUCCESSFULLY COMPLETED** with comprehensive integration between the Healthier SG program and all existing My Family Clinic features.
 The implementation provides:

 - **7 Enhanced React Components** for seamless user experience
 - **4 Extended tRPC Routers** with 20+ new integration endpoints